Back to The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

 The Catholic is the Mystical Body of Christ: visible, indefectible, hierarchical, , and founded on the Rock of Peter.
 She is the same in every age, unchanged in doctrine, unbroken in identity, and unfailing in her divine commission.
-Because Jesus Christ is God, and because He founded only one , that remains until the end of time, bearing the Four Marks by which she is known: One, Holy, Catholic, Apostolic.
+Because Jesus Christ founded only one , that remains until the end of time and bears the four marks by which she is known: one, holy, catholic, and apostolic.
+Many souls hear these marks recited in the Creed yet have never been taught to use them as real criteria of recognition in a time of .

-The First Council of Constantinople (381) and the Nicene Creed solemnly profess that is "One, Holy, Catholic, and Apostolic."
-These marks flow directly from Christ:
+The First Council of Constantinople and the Nicene Creed profess that is one, holy, catholic, and apostolic.
+These marks flow from Christ Himself:

-• Apostolic, because Christ founded her on the Apostles and their successors.1
+• apostolic, because Christ founded her on the Apostles and their successors.[1]

 • visible doctrine,